 A Guide to the Races of the Elder Scrolls

-“The Divines” (as I like to call them) are the technical starters of all this (just like, if you believe it, God created Earth and Humans).
+“The Divines” (as I like to call them) are the technical starters of all this (just like how God created Earth and Humans, if you believe that).
 Though the Divine created the world and all the races on it, I will not start with them.
-Since they’re not hugely involved in the game they will be at the end of the this article, though they will consist of the most information.
+Since they’re not hugely involved in the game, they will be at the end of the this article, though they will consist of the most information.
 I advise anyone serious about joining the Elder Scrolls universe, or anyone who just wants to know more about it, to read all of this.
 This game has so much detail that it could take you all day to learn all there is to know.
 But this is a good place to start!

 In this article, I'll cover:

 - The “starter” races (these are the three races that all of the playable races branched from).

 - A race in the game that was bred out of existence and became another race.

 - The playable characters (every character you have ever been able to play as in the games).

 - The “extinct” races (the ones that no longer exist).

 - The being (Sithis) that created the beings (Aedra and Daedra) that created our world (Nirn).